Perspective | A high school football team told adults they were spit on and called the n-word. Nothing changed until a player posted, ‘enough is enough!’

 In the letter, he describes meeting with the coaches and players to allow the students to share how they were feeling and ask questions.

-A spokeswoman for the Fairfax school district shared a statement Marshall substitute principal Augie Frattali sent to the school’s community.
+A spokeswoman for the Fairfax school district shared a statement Marshall interim principal Augie Frattali sent to the school’s community.
 In it, he writes that he has “worked collaboratively with the Wakefield HS principal to ensure that there will be an opportunity for the students to join together to discuss their actions and develop a plan moving forward.”

 There is no way to know if any of those statements would have been made if students hadn’t spoken up first.